Friends raise a glass to Northern Soul fan Malcom Holmes from Smithfield

 TRIBUTES have been paid to a popular town man who has died following an illness.

-Malcom ‘Ski’ Holmes, 61, from Chester Street, Smithfield died on Thursday after a battle with cancer.
+Malcom ‘Ski’ Holmes, 60, from Chester Street, Wrexham, died on Thursday after a battle with cancer.

-Mr Hughes worked as a carpet-fitter for 44 years, and for 20 years ran Yorke Street Carpets in Wrexham town centre.
+Mr Holmes worked as a carpet-fitter for 44 years, and for 20 years ran Yorke Street Carpets in Wrexham town centre.

 Alex Jones, owner of the Bank bar on High Street where Ski was a regular said: “It was nice to get to know him in a short period of time.